 Court Records are public, and are accessible by anyone.
 These records include a case file that includes a court docket and all of the filings and documents filed in your case.
 You can access your court records online, or at the Butte County Clerk of Court in the county where the case was filed.

 Every state maintains records of someone’s criminal past.
 These online databases are all linked so you are able to track criminal convictions from any other state.
-You can go to the Butte County Courthouse and check in person, or check the website.
+You can go to the Butte County Courthouse and check in person or you can check the website.
 It is helpful to know the county, and if it was in a totally different state, you may have to pay for a more complete search.

 A criminal history search you are able to find out if a person has ever been arrested, charged or convicted for the following crimes: